 When you have to create your own spreadsheets out in the real world, it is not likely that you will be given specific directions like you are in these lessons.
-In fact, you may be given just a vague statement of the main goal.
+In fact, you may have just a vague idea of what you want to see.

 The points below will help you design a workable spreadsheet.
 Thinking through the list at the beginning can save you a lot of time and trouble before you are through.
 Basically you work backwards from the end result that you want and figure out what you need to have to get there.